weather-gov/weather.gov/docs/qasp.md

   errors and any permitted warnings are documented
 - At least one team member manually tests the accessibility of each change, including keyboard and screen reader navigation
+- Text shown or read to users is marked for translation

 ### 4. Deployment is simple